JSConfBp/2017.jsconfbp.com/diversity-sponsorship.md

 layout: page
 title: Diversity Sponsorship
 subtitle:
-lead:
+lead: We aim to help underrepresented groups in tech to attend and lowering the barriers for them.
 social_card:
     twitter_card_type: summary_large_image
-    description:
+    description: We aim to help underrepresented groups in tech to attend and lowering the barriers for them.
-    image: /assets/social-cards/update-diversity.png
+    image: /assets/social-cards/diversity-sponsorship.jpg
 ---

 # Diversity Sponsorship

-In 2017 we still aim to help underrepresented groups in tech to attend and lowering the barriers for them.
+We aim to help underrepresented groups in tech to attend and lowering the barriers for them.
 This includes but isn’t limited to: women, people of color, LGBTQIA+ people, and disabled people.
 We would like to give them a chance.

 To help them, we provide a **limited number of free, Diversity Sponsored tickets.**